pratikthanki/pratikthanki.github.io/index.md

 ## Hello! 👋

 Thanks for stopping by.
-My name is Pratik, I'm a software engineer working in investment management working on the quant investment platform.
-The tech stack is C#/.NET and Python, runs on container-based managed services on AWS.
-Everything is automated with sound CI/CD pipelines.
+My name is Pratik and I'm a software engineer working in the world of energy trading.

 * * *